HaipengU/Hugo_website/content/home/about.md

 # About me

 I am a Ph.D. student in the [Morota Lab](http://morotalab.org/) at the Department of Animal and Poultry Sciences at Virginia Polytechnic Institute and State University.
-My overarching research interest is to leverage statistical methods and bioinformatics to better understand the genotype-phenotype map.
+My overarching research interest is to leverage statistical methods and bioinformatics to better understand the genotype-phenotype map in animal and plant genetics.
 Particularly, I am interested in developing and applying statistical methods to the whole-genome prediction of complex traits and genome-wide association analysis.